twolivesleft/Codea4-Docs/docs/source/drawing.rst

 The user-defined global :lua:`draw()` function is called once per frame to update the contents of the screen

 The :lua:`background(r,g,b,a)` function is used to clear the background to a given color.
 When this isn't called the contents of the background will stay the same as the preivous frame

 Codea uses an hybrid-immediate mode drawing system, where various built-in functions can be used to paint objects to the screen when called, such as :lua:`line()`, :lua:`sprite()` and :lua:`rect()`

 These functions use the current render state, defined by the current style and matrix in use, which effects things like fill color and stroke color / width

 Style
 -----

 The style module contains functions that set the current drawing state

 This module uses a fluent syntax, so any call that does not return a value, will instead return the style module itself, allowing multiple style commands to be chained together:

 .. code-block:: lua

-   -- Draw a red ellipse with a 5px white stroke style.fill(color.red).stroke(color.white).strokeWidth(5) ellipse(WIDTH/2, HEIGHT/2, 100, 100)
+   -- Draw a red ellipse with a 5px white stroke style.push().fill(color.red).stroke(color.white).strokeWidth(5) ellipse(WIDTH/2, HEIGHT/2, 100, 100)
+   style.pop()

+See :doc:`types/style` for a complete reference of all functionality

-Anywhere ``<color>`` is used as a parameter, the following forms can be
+Anywhere ``<color>`` is used as a parameter, the following forms can be used:
-used:

 .. code-block:: lua